Hailstorm (Ross the Boss album): Reception

-It was released in the Fall of 2010 to positive reviews.
-A very positive review came from SMNnews where they said that "The band explore some good German power metal territory with its soaring guitar leads, precise drumming, catchy, anthemic choruses and melodic song structures.
+The album was released in the fall of 2010 to positive reviews.
+A very positive review came from SMNnews, which said: "The band explore some good German power metal territory with its soaring guitar leads, precise drumming, catchy, anthemic choruses and melodic song structures.
 The band is more self-assured on their second release.
-Song writing contributions from the rest of the band has established themselves as important members of the band and not just Ross’ hired hands," concluding with how that if you liked New Metal Leader, you’ll definitely like Hailstorm.
-A reviewer from Danger Dog mentioned how "Continuing commentaries across the web have been suggesting that both the former and present Boss albums are what more recent Manowar works should or could have been like."
+Song writing contributions from the rest of the band has established themselves as important members of the band and not just Ross' hired hands", concluding that if you liked New Metal Leader, you'll definitely like Hailstorm.
+A reviewer from Danger Dog mentioned: "Continuing commentaries across the web have been suggesting that both the former and present Boss albums are what more recent Manowar works should or could have been like."